 We specialize and represent clients in family law matters in areas including:

 Only the court can grant you a divorce.
 There are three grounds for divorce based on which the court can grant you a divorce.
-If you and your spouse have been leaving separate and apart for at least one year, if one spouse threatened the other with physical and/or metal cruelty to the point that cohabitation is unbearable or if one of the spouses committed adultery.
-The majority of divorces are granted based on the fact that spouses have been living separate and apart for at least one year.
-Depending on circumstances of your case, you might not even have to go to court.
+If you and your spouse have been living separately and apart for at least one year, if one spouse threatened the other with physical and/or mental cruelty to the point that cohabitation is unbearable or if one of the spouses committed adultery.
+The majority of divorces are granted based on the fact that spouses have been living separately and apart for at least one year.
+Depending on the circumstances of your case, you might not even have to go to court.
 It is important to consult with our team of lawyers and obtain legal advice before you initiate divorce proceedings.

 A separation agreement is the written record of how a couple has settled issues arising from the end of their relationship.
 Sometimes, parties are able to work out the terms of their separation by writing them down in a separation agreement.
 For most spouses, these issues include: